bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bratteli.md

 ### Mathematical Profile (Excerpt):
 * Trygve Bratteli was a construction worker and carpenter who became an active resistance worker during the Second World War and was arrested by the Germans in 1942.
-* He married the journalist Randi Helene Larssen, the daughter of the resistance workers Olav Larssen and Aslaug Rustad, on 16 April 1946.
-* Ola had a sister Marianne Bratteli who was born in 1951.
 * Ola Bratteli joined the Framfylkingen when he was young.
 * This quotation is from a version of the talk Størmer gave at a memorial meeting for Ola Bratteli in 2015.
 * "Oh, Ola, we've made a big mistake," he said.
 * After the award of his cand.real degree, Bratteli went to the United States to undertake research for his Ph.D.
 He was advised to take this route by Størmer who had himself gone to New York for his Ph.D.
 One of Størmer's fellow Ph.D. students in New York had been James Gilbert Glimm (born 24 March 1934) who also had Richard Kadison as his thesis advisor.
 * Glimm had worked on operator algebras and in fact Bratteli's cand.real dissertation was essentially a generalisation of this work of Glimm.
 * Størmer had advised Bratteli to study for his doctorate with Glimm in New York.
-* Bratteli had another reason to leave Norway, namely that his father had become parliamentary leader of the Norwegian Labour Party in 1964 and then, on 17 March 1971, had become Prime Minister of Norway.
-* Going abroad, Bratteli said, was a kind of escape since with his father being Prime Minister there was no way he could live anonymously.
 * Bratteli was awarded a doctorate from the University of Oslo in 1974 for his thesis Inductive limits of finite dimensional C*-algebras.
 * A few years later, this group settled on the campus Joseph-Aiguier, and it was there when Bratteli joined them after the award of his doctorate.
 * It was at the Centre de Physique Théorique that Bratteli met Derek W Robinson, a British mathematician, and they became close friends and collaborators.